-Supporting conscious cosmetics brands is one of the best things you can do for your health and the planet.
+Supporting conscious beauty brands is one of the best things you can do for your health and the planet.
 It's a journey you embark on for life, constantly learning and improving what you do and buy as a result.
-As more and more brands jump on the green cosmetics bandwagon however, some of that good intent has diluted.
+More and more brands are wanting to be seen as producing green, healthy cosmetics but perception and reality are often very different.

 What is 'greenwashing'?

 'Greenwashing' describes what happens when some companies spend longer claiming to be green than they do actually implementing conscious change.
 You've probably seen it before - a popular haircare brand releases a shampoo 'derived from natural ingredients' and goes hell for leather promoting it.
 The problem is, one partially green cosmetic product doesn't make up for the scores of others the brand produces with no natural components.
 The phrase 'derived from natural ingredients' also offers no guarantee that the shampoo doesn't contain toxic chemicals too, all in all resulting in some pretty misleading messaging.
 Selling 'green' as an idea works wonderfully for marketers, but not all that well for consumers or the planet.